 Acne is caused by some pretty basic factors that all of us encounter from day to day, but those of us with acne-prone skin seem to be more affected by them than others whose skin is a bit more resilient.

 First, Let’s Define Acne

-Before we can talk about getting rid of acne, we need to define acne.
-Acne is an inflammatory skin condition that is influenced by oil production and a specific form of bacteria called p. acnes.
-Depending on how these three factors interact, four basic types of acne can form: blackheads and whiteheads, papules, pustules, and cysts and nodules.
+Acne is an inflammatory skin condition that is influenced by oil production and a specific form of bacteria called P. acnes 🦠.
+Depending on how these three factors interact, four basic types can form:

-Pustules are another name for pimples, and they form exactly the same way as papules.
+“Pustules” is another name for pimples, and they form exactly the same way as papules.
 In fact, papules almost always lead to pustules as the immune system fights off the infection.
-When immune system cells kill bacterial cells, they often end up dying in the process as well.
-All of this dead cell matter forms the yellow-white substance called pus which gives papules and pustules their coloring.
-Once the infection has been mostly or completely defeated, the body will try to get rid of the pus and it will rise to the surface of the skin, forming a “head.”
-Once this head forms, it is no longer considered a papule and is categorized as a full pimple.
+Dead cell matter forms characteristic yellow-white pus.
+Once a visible head forms, it is categorized as a pimple.
 Pimples typically benefit from the same treatment as papules since they’re so similar.